 Preparing for Lessons each day:

 - All swimmers must have a bathing suit!
 Swimmers who are not potty trained should wear a swim diaper under their bathing suit!
-One parent/adult will be in the water for all sessions of the Parent/Child class.

 - Goggles are highly recommended for our Intermediate/Advanced Swimmers!
 We do not allow swimmers to use snorkeling masks or any type of goggle that will cover the swimmer’s nose.